 Unhindered force transfer

 Each pair of Adidas weightlifting shoes employs a firm midsole with a heel wedge made of either TPU (thermoplastic polyurethane) or compressed EVA (ethylene-vinyl acetate).
-These materials create an incompressible underfoot platform and, unlike the midsoles in running or training shoes, do not deliver any cushioning or rebound.
+These materials create an incompressible underfoot platform and, unlike the midsoles in training or running shoes, do not deliver any cushioning or rebound.
 That way the force that you exert to lift up the barbell does not dissipate through the plush foam but transfers directly from your foot to the ground.

 When an athlete goes down into a squat barefoot, his or her heels either stay planted on the ground or lift up to a greater or lesser degree.
 It depends on the individual stretchability of the Achilles tendon which determines ankle mobility.
 Squatting with heavy weight above your head when the flexibility of your Achilles is limited requires support.

 That’s why all Adidas weightlifting shoes come with an elevated heel which puts the wearer’s foot into a sloping position.
 It significantly shortens the extent to which the tendons need to stretch during a squat.
 As a result, you can easily shift your shins and knees forward while keeping your torso upright, above your heels.
-Exercising with the correct posture is key to a fast and risk-free progress.
+Exercising with the correct posture is key to fast and risk-free progress.